Featuring ACE2 binding SARS-CoV and SARS-CoV-2 through a conserved evolutionary pattern of amino acid residues: Results and Discussion

 \subsection{Spike receptor-binding motifs in palm civets and pangolins}

 To explore further the role of YGF-based attachment mechanism, we exhibit comparative residue sequences for civet and pangolins, again aligned with RBM of SARS-CoV Tor2 (Fig~\ref{fig:civet-pangolin}).
 This figure shows that the pattern YGFY characteristic of human SARS-CoV is maintained for the collected data, but with a single-point mutation Y$\rightarrow$H for pangolin hosts PCoV.
-No other GF sequence occurs even in the RBD of these strains.
+It is worth to observe that even the shorter two-letter GF sequence is not found in the RBD of these strains, which could promote another hydrophobic pocket.

 We have included SARS-CoV-2 on the last line of Fig~\ref{fig:civet-pangolin} for a direct comparison.
 PCoV GX-P2V shares 79\%, 77\%, and 50\% amino acid identity with Tor2, respectively for whole genome, spike protein, and RBM aligned with Tor2.
 In relation to SARS-CoV-2, PCoV GX-P2V shares 85\%, 92\%, and 75\% amino acid identity, respectively for whole genome, spike protein, and RBM.
 It is believed that human SARS-CoV passed from palm civets to humans in the 2002-2003 epidemic because their genome sequences are highly similar \cite{cui-2019-nature,qu-2005,li-2008-JVI}.
 The amino acid alignments show an almost identical RBM between human SARS-CoV, represented by Tor2 strain, and collected data from palm civet strains.
 This identification also includes the YGF-based mechanism able to use ACE2 proteins.
 Nevertheless, these alignments display high similarity between pangolins and SARS-CoV-2, which also support previous conclusions on pangolins being the probable origin of SARS-CoV-2 \cite{zhang-CurrBio-2020,lam-2020-pangolin}.
 However, based on our data related to host receptor binding and their RBM and S-protein alignments, we can not discard bat RaTG13-like strain as also the possible origin of SARS-CoV-2.